Astrophysics (Index)About

 (nearby supernova remnant)

-The Vela supernova remnant is a supernova remnant (SNR) about 900 light-years away for a supernova that would have become visible to Earth about 12,000 years ago.
+The Vela supernova remnant is a supernova remnant (SNR) about 900 light-years away for a supernova that would have become visible to Earth on the order of 10,000 years ago.
 It is one of the nearest known SN remnants and is very bright in X-rays.
-In the sky, it overlaps a more-distant SNR, Puppis A. I believe the first noting of it was specifically of a nebula that forms part of it, which is labeled NGC 2736 or the Pencil Nebula.
+In the sky, it overlaps a more-distant SNR, Puppis A. The first noting of the remnant was specifically a nebula that forms part of it, NGC 2736, aka the Pencil Nebula, which was cataloged in the 1800s.
+In the 1960s, the Pencil Nebula and some radio sources in that part of the sky were over time accepted to be a SN remnant.
+An early-discovered pulsar, the Vela Pulsar, was soon taken to be the stellar remnant left by the supernova, which was thus a core collapse supernova.
+Associated with the pulsar is a pulsar wind nebula (PWN), a radio source termed Vela X.

 (supernova remnant,X-ray)